A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Spontaneous Symmetry Breaking: Infinite number of VEV's with Russian Doll scaling

 SSB solutions for $\Phi = \Phitilde$ closely parallel those for the standard Higgs sector, though perhaps in an algebraically more transparent manner, but with $\dagger$ replaced by $\daggerc$.
 What is definitely different is the cyclic behavior of the coupling $g$ after SSB.
 Consider expanding about the above minimum of the potential $J^3 = \langle J^3 \rangle$.
 Then under renormalization, the $J^1 (x) J^2 (0)$ OPE will reintroduce the operator $\CO^3$ with with a different coupling $g_3 \neq g_1 = g_2$.
 Thus the cyclic flows in \eqref{g3ofell} become relevant.
 In the vev \eqref{SSB3} it is thus natural to take $g = g_1$ in that formula, and since $g_3$ is perturbatively generated under RG, it is natural to expect that $Q>0$ which leads to the cyclic regime.
 One thereby obtains \beq v^2 (\ell) = \frac{\lambda}{3 \pi} m^2 (\ell) \cos\( \frac{\pi}{\lambda} (\ell - \hat{\ell}_0)\). \eeq Since $v$ is real, there are only solutions to the vev $v$ if the cosine above is positive if $m^2$ is positive.
 Had we started with an initially negative $m^2$, then here also there are solutions when the cosine factor is negative.
 Therefore there are SSB solutions $v$ whatever the initial sign of $m^2$ in the mass terms.
 In this sense, the theory spontaneously breaks itself without having to justify a negative $m^2$ term from the beginning.
 Let us assume $m^2$ is positive for concreteness.
 Without loss of generality we set $\hat{\ell}_0 =0$, and choose the physical region to be $\ell> \lambda/2$.
 Significant points are $\ell_m$ where $v=0$: \beq v (\ell_m) = 0, ~~~~ \ell_m \equiv (m + \half) \lambda, ~~~~ m=0,1, 2, \ldots \eeq There exists real positive solutions $v$ if $\ell_m < \ell < \ell_{m+1}$ with $m=1,3,5, \ldots$ odd.
 For $m$ an even integer there are no solutions.
 We define $\lvev$ as the $n$-th solution to $v$ based on \eqref{vev1}.
 There is a one parameter family of such solutions that depend on an arbitrary angle $\vartheta_n$: \beq \lvev = \ell_{2n-1} + \frac{\lambda}{\pi} \, \vartheta_n = 2n \lambda + \lambda \( \vartheta_n /\pi - \half\), ~~n=1,2,3,\ldots, ~~~ 0< \vartheta_n <\pi/2 . \eeq For simplicity we take $m(\ell)$ to be determined by its classical scaling $m(\ell) = M e^\ell $.
 One then obtains the following for the $n$-th vev corresponding to the $n$-th RG cycle: \beq v_n^2 = v^2 ( \lvev ) = \frac{\lambda \sin \vartheta_n}{3 \pi} \,M^2 \, \exp \( {4n\lambda + 2 \lambda (\vartheta_n - \pi/2 )/\pi }\) . \eeq

 The physical significance of all these Russian Doll vev's $v_n$ is not entirely clear.
-In the Russian Doll BCS model of superconductivity, which breaks time-reversal symmetry, they are different BCS condensates that arise from the cyclic RG and are better understood \cite{LeClairSierraBCS}.
+A physical theory should have a single ground state, not an infinity of them.
+Choosing the lowest one, then based on the 2D models with the same beta function described above, these additional vev's could appear as higher unstable resonances in the S-matrix.
+In the Russian Doll BCS model of superconductivity, which breaks time-reversal symmetry, there are different BCS condensates that arise from the cyclic RG and are better understood \cite{LeClairSierraBCS}.
 There, the cyclic RG leads to states $E_n$ with the Russian Doll scaling as in \eqref{ERussianDoll}.
-It is known that the fermions in the Standard Model acquire their masses through Yukawa couplings with the Higgs and these masses are proportional to the standard Higgs vev.
-We thus explore this in the next section.